menu icon

 • Lime: For just a hint of tang!

-• Cilantro: I like to add a sprig to my coconut sauce as it simmers, as well as garnish the final encocado.
+• Fresh Cilantro: I like to add a sprig to my coconut sauce as it simmers, as well as garnish the final encocado.

 See recipe card for quantities.